 Knowing cessation they can use it without exhaustion.

-To give an illustration, the path acts in the world
+For example, the path exists in the world

-As the rivers of the valleys merge into the water of the sea.
+As the tributaries of the valley merge in a large river valley that runs into the sea.

 He who knows what is enough is rich.

-He who dies but does not perish will live forever.
+He who dies but does not die will live long.

 The great path is overflowing!
 It can go left or right.

-Is the path that is spoken insipid?
+Is the path insipid?
 It has no taste.

 Looked for, it cannot be seen.